-Additionally, Bellroy leather is eco-friendly, sourced from the Leather Working Group tanneries.
-This certification is a guarantee that each one has achieved excellence in terms of environmental and labour practices and you can also be confident that this leather is of premium quality.
+Additionally, Bellroy leather is eco-friendly, and sourced from the Leather Working Group tanneries.
+This certification is a guarantee that each one has achieved excellence in terms of environmental and labor practices, and you can also be confident that this leather is of premium quality.

 Bellroy uses a leather technique called DriTan, an innovative method designed to save water and reduce chemical use, protecting the environment while delivering a rich and durable leather straight to your pocket.

 Bellroy makes really good quality wallets.
 They offer users premium environmentally-certified leather goods and an uncompromising level of attention to detail in everything from the external aesthetics to internal stitching, making these wallets well worth the price.
 Check our review of Bellroy’s top three most popular wallets to learn more.